mattiavolpe/html-css-boolando/README.md

-# A Zaalando style page with a 3D effect on the items #
+# A Zalando style page with a 3D effect on the items #